Read Our Honest Thoughts Before Subscribing

 Grocery stores can be a bit of a downer.
 Especially after a tough day at work when all I want to do is get home, get fed, and try to forget that the rest of the world exists for a while.

-Enter HungryRoot - an alternative to the nightmare I described above.
-In fact, it's more than an alternative.
-They're a breath of fresh air in the food delivery market.
-I tried HungryRoot for a couple of weeks and was extremely pleased with the experience.
+Enter HungryRoot – an alternative to the nightmare I described above.
+In fact, it’s more than an alternative.
+It’s a breath of fresh air in the food delivery market.
+I tried a HungryRoot subscription for a couple of weeks and was extremely pleased with the experience.